northern/Serializer/README.md

 # Serializer

-Serializer is a small PHP library that allows you to annotate your POPO's and serialize them into a plain array.
+Northern\Serializer is a small PHP library that allows you to annotate your POPO's and serialize them as a plain array.

 To run the tests: